 People having receptive anal intercourse are at increased risk.
 Patients with HPV infection may manifest dysplasia in slightly abnormal or normal-appearing anal epithelium (anal intraepithelial neoplasia—histologically graded I, II, or III).
-These changes are more common among HIV-infected patients (see Squamous cell cancer of the anus and vulva).
+These changes are more common among patients with HIV-infection (see Squamous cell cancer of the anus and vulva Squamous cell carcinoma of the anus or vulva AIDS-defining cancers in patients infected with HIV are Kaposi sarcoma Lymphoma, Burkitt (or equivalent term) Lymphoma, immunoblastic (or equivalent term) Lymphoma, primary, of central nervous system read more ).
 Higher grades may progress to invasive carcinoma.
 It is unclear whether early recognition and eradication improve long-term outcome; hence, screening recommendations are unclear.

 A flexible sigmoidoscopy or rigid anoscopy or sigmoidoscopy is done to evaluate the area.
 Skin biopsy by a dermatologist or surgeon might be needed for lesions near the squamocolumnar junction (Z line).
 Whenever rectal bleeding occurs, even in patients with obvious hemorrhoids or known diverticular disease, coexisting cancer must be ruled out.

 Once anal cancer is diagnosed, staging by CT of the chest, abdomen, and pelvis; MRI; or positron emission tomography (PET) is required to rule out metastatic disease.

 Combination chemotherapy and radiation therapy (chemoradiation)